1950 LIFE Magazine Trent UFO photoshoot

 This is another photo of Evelyn Trent from a different vantage point of the one where she is pointing to the departing UFO, this one seeming to try to reproduce her shielding her eyes from glare as she tries to see it better.
 There's that ladder again.
 Rabbit hutches are to the left in back of the garage/shed in background.

-Following sequence of photos are taken from the front of the other side of the garage shed.
-The tall man Evelyn Trent is speaking to I believe is Bill Powell, the Telephone-Register reporter who first decided to publish Paul Trent's photos.
+Following sequence of photos are also taken in the Trent back yard facing east, from approximately the area where Trent would have taken his two pictures.
+The brick building at the left was at the back of the Trent house and used as a washroom.
+It still exists.
+The tall man Evelyn Trent is speaking to I believe is Bill Powell, the Telephone-Register reporter who first decided to publish Paul Trent's photos after carefully examining them.
 Powell said part of his decision was based on questioning the Trent's separately and they told the same story of what had happened.
 I would guess the photographer is having Evelyn Trent recounting the story again to Powell, her hand gestures maybe having something to do with the motion of the object.

 Back in McMinnville at the Telephone-Register, reporter Bill Powell(?) shows historic front page photos of Trent's photos.
 These are the only published uncropped versions of the photos, the LIFE versions being cropped as were the negatives.
 Note photographer's image reflected in window.